MicrosoftDocs/quantum-docs-pr.zh-TW/articles/libraries/chemistry/concepts/algorithms.md

 // `oracle` is an operation that applies a single time-step of evolution for duration `stepSize`.
 // `rescale` is just `1.0/stepSize` -- the number of steps required to simulate unit-time evolution.
-// `nQubits` is the number of qubits that must be allocated to run the `oracle` operatrion. let (nQubits, (rescale, oracle)) =  TrotterStepOracle (qSharpData, stepSize, integratorOrder);
+// `nQubits` is the number of qubits that must be allocated to run the `oracle` operation. let (nQubits, (rescale, oracle)) =  TrotterStepOracle (qSharpData, stepSize, integratorOrder);

 // Let us now apply a single time-step.